qualiti-ai/py-qualiti/README.md

 See [attributer.py](/qualiti/attributer.py) for the prompt and commands used.

 - OpenAI ain't free, so be cognizant of how many files you target since each file will invoke the AI
-- Using Bing is free but will be a tad slower, may require a different PROMPT, and currently has a limit of 200 chats per day (aka 200 files per day)
 - Use `git` so you get a diff before you push the updated files.